 There are relatively better, tried and tested options for long term or even short term wealth creation like:

-To know more about investments that can work for you, speak to a wealth coach today.
+Download Cube for free to know more about investments that can work for you.

 Investing in an IPO online needs to be backed by thorough research & diligent planning.
 With that said, let’s take a look at the process of investing in an IPO online: